empiricalstateofmind/eventgraphs/README.md

 ## Installation

 For the latest version, installation from Github is recommended.
-The PyPI package is updated periodically.
+S The PyPI package is updated periodically.

 #### Install from Github (latest version, recommended)